 AMMPA Standardized Information:

-- Living cetaceans are divided into two suborders: Odontoceti (toothed whales) and Mysticeti (baleen whales).
+- Cetaceans are divided into two suborders: Odontoceti (toothed whales) and

 - The word “Odontoceti” comes from the Greek word for tooth, odontos.

-- Delphinapterus derives from the Greek words delphinos (“dolphin”), a (“without”) and pteron (“fin” or “wing”).
+derives from the Greek words delphinos (“dolphin”), a (“without”) and pteron (“fin” or “wing”).
 Belugas lack a dorsal fin, hence the name “dolphin without a fin.”
+However, in